-This means that all but one of the Big Six have decided to put prices up, SSE being the only major supplier still holding out.
+This means that all of the Big Six have decided to put prices up - and we don't like to say we told you so, but...

 This latest increase will apply to both gas and electricity, and see its average annual standard variable dual-fuel bill go up to £1,161.